-These well-known writers know how to use the Mc DATE DUE These well-known writers know how to colline business software-and they Everything reveals the power of the Macintosh and five application packages-Microsoft's Word, File, Chart, and Multiplan, and Apple's MacTerminal-as it shows you how to transform your office into an efficient MacOffice
+These well-known writers know how to use the Macintosh and its business software-and they know how to communicate that knowledge to you.
+MacOffice: Using the Macintosh for Everything reveals the power of the Macintosh and five application packages-Microsoft's Word, File, Chart, and Multiplan, and Apple's MacTerminal-as it shows you how to transform your office into an efficient MacOffice.

-There are practical applications you can use ately.
+There are practical applications you can use immediately.
 Techniques are demonstrated step by step.
-22 tips, and tricks abound.
-Scores of illustrations show what of isee on the screen at almost every turn.
+Hints, tips, and tricks abound.
+Scores of illustrations show what you'll see on the screen at almost every turn.
 From disk management to data files, from client lists to customizing your working environment, MacOffice includes everything you need to create a complete computerized office.